akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Father, I’ll take her.”

 He shook his head.
-“It's hardly safe for you, daughter.”
+“It’s hardly safe for you, daughter.”

 “I can walk the old Roman road and blend with the charcoal-bearers.
 Goosie can hide in a basket on my hip.”
 She paused.
 “Besides, I’m on the King’s business if anyone asks.”